New readers might want to begin here.

 Eventually we were back on the main road and as we turned a corner, there it was: the Black Sea.
 I'll quote from a post I wrote nearer the time to sum up how that felt.

 Getting to the Black Sea felt like the end of a journey (and indeed it had been the endpoint for the original plan).
-We felt absolutely elated to get there, and could easily have turned back at that point and felt completely satisified.After a few photos, and a round of mutual congratulations, we hit the road again and headed for Sinemorets.
-On arrival, we were completely unable to find the hotel Steve had picked, and it looked like a real armpit of a town.
-Potholes you could drown sheep in, knackered old cars, and a real sense of a a place crumbling away.
-We were parked up on a corner long enough for a woman to appear from a nearby building and ask, albeit in Bulgarian, what the hell we thought we were doing.
+We felt absolutely elated to get there, and could easily have turned back at that point and felt completely satisified.After a few photos, and big grins all round, we hit the road again bound for Sinemorets.
+Entering town, we couldn't find the hotel Steve had picked at all, and it looked pretty rough.
+The streets had potholes you could drown sheep in, knackered old cars everywhere, and a real sense of a a place crumbling away.
+As we sat parked on a corner, engines running, discussing what to do, a woman appeared from a nearby building, asking (we gathered) if we could stop making so much noise, and what the hell we thought we were doing.

-As luck would have it, the building was a guesthouse of sorts, and the owner showed us one of the rooms.
-It was more of a suite really, with a double bedroom, a simple bathroom and an area with a couple of sofas.
-She indicated that if we turned out the sofa beds we could get four people in there, and it seemed OK, so we asked the price. €20.
+As luck would have it, the building was a guesthouse of sorts, and we were sorely in need of somewhere to stop for the night.
+As we were shown one of the rooms - more of a suite really, with a double bedroom, a simple bathroom and an area with a couple of sofas - she indicated that if we turned out the sofa beds we could get four people in there.
+It seemed OK, so we asked the price. €20.
 Each?
 No, for the suite.
 Do you have two?
 Yes.
-So for less than a tenner each we had a couple of proper little apartments, albeit in a fairly grim looking town.
-Bulgaria delivers once again!
+So for less than a tenner each we had a couple of proper little apartments, albeit in a fairly grim looking town, which would do us for the night.
 We were told to bring the bikes into the garden, which looked a bit run down, much like the rest of the town, with a scattering of tired looking children's toys and a rusty swing that had seen better days.
-But at least we had somewhere to park and somewhere to sleep, so we unloaded the bikes and headed off to find the shore so the boys' own adventurers could go for a swim.
+But at least we had somewhere to park and somewhere to sleep, so we unloaded the bikes and headed off to find the shore so the lads could go for a swim.

 There was no sign of a beach, just a rocky, cliff-lined shore with boat huts and rusting slipways into the water.
-That was enough for them, so while they went for a dip I wandered back to a small bar we'd just passed, sat down with a cold beer and hunted for some free Wifi.
-I'd not had a mobile connection since we left Hungary, but fortunately everywhere in Bulgaria seems to offer free Wifi, usually with no encryption key required, and if the place you're at doesn't, the place next door probably has an open network anyway.
-After a while the others turned up and we necked a beer, then headed back to the guesthouse before going to explore the town.
+That was enough for them, so while they went to catch tetanus I wandered back to a small bar we'd just passed, sat down with a cold beer and hunted for some free Wifi.
+I'd not had a mobile connection since we left Hungary, but fortunately everywhere in Bulgaria seemed to offer open Wifi, and if one place didn't, the place next door probably has an open network anyway.
+After a while the others turned up and we necked a beer each, then headed back to the guesthouse before going to explore the town.

 Back at the guesthouse things were looking a bit more lively, with kids playing in the garden and a general bustle of activity.
 I started to realise that what had looked like a slightly dilapidated, run-down old pile was actually a rather charming, rustic cluster of holiday apartments.
 Those preconceptions again, six days in and I still hadn't learnt to open my eyes to what was actually there, rather than see what I thought would be there.

-Feeling a bit more optimistic about the place, we walked into town, generally against a tide of people coming the other way.
+Feeling a bit better about the place, we walked into town against a tide of people coming the other way.
 We walked towards wherever they were coming from, and ended up at a sandy beach, covered in sunbeds and parasols, with jetskis for hire and a cluster of modern hotels.
-Like the guesthouse, far from being an armpit, this was a small but pleasant beach resort with all the amenities you'd expect, and just a faint whiff of the communist era about it.
-And that, to be honest, was probably just my brain playing tricks with the cyrillic text everywhere.
-It was actually just what we were looking for.
+This was a slightly rustic beach resort with all the amenities you'd expect, and anything else was just my brain playing tricks.
+It was exactly what we were looking for.

 |When in Bulgaria, eat like a Bulgarian.
 Flames optional.|

 Walking back into town we picked a restaurant with some English text outside, figuring that we might have a bit of trouble if faced with a menu in Bulgarian, and sat down for dinner.
-The waiter clearly saw us coming, as he recommended a local dish of a whole rabbit served with fire, and a bottle of wine which, while delicious, cost us as much as a night's accommodation for four.
+The waiter clearly saw us coming, as he recommended a local dish of a whole rabbit served with fire, and a bottle of wine which, while good, cost us as much as a night's accommodation for four.
 Still, it was a pleasant way to round off a lovely day, and as Steve went back to the apartment to get an early night the rest of us went to find a bar for a quick beer.
 Or two.
 Or three.
-Or, well, I'm not sure how many we had, but the last thing I expected to find myself doing in Bulgaria was sitting outside a bar after midnight, drinking cheap beer with friends, while Dylan and Stones tunes played in the background.
+Or, well, I'm not sure how many we had, but the last thing I expected to find myself doing in Bulgaria was sitting with a beer outside a bar after midnight, while Dylan and Stones tunes played in the background.

 |A rare bit of road, with just the one pothole|